CDAT/cdms/docs/source/manual/cdms_1.rst

 Overview
 ^^^^^^^^

-The Climate Data Management System is an object-oriented data management system, specialized for organizing multidimensional, gridded data used in climate analysis and simulation.
+The Community Data Management System is an object-oriented data management system, specialized for organizing multidimensional, gridded data used in climate analysis and simulation.

 CDMS is implemented as part of the Ultrascale Visualization Climate Data Analysis Tool (UV-CDAT), which uses the Python language.
-The examples in this chapter assume some familiarity with the language and the Python Numeric module (http://www.numpy.org).
+The examples in this chapter assume some familiarity with the language and the Python Numpy module (http://www.numpy.org).
 A number of excellent tutorials on Python are available in books or on the Internet.
 For example, see the `Python Foundation's homepage <http://python.org>`__.